stephanballer/light_frame/README.md

-# BacklightCapture
+# LightFrame

 ## Overview

-BacklightCapture is a cross-platform utility to capture the screen and adjust an LED strip's colors accordingly.
+LightFrame is a cross-platform utility to capture the screen and adjust an LED strip's colors accordingly.
 It supports various platforms including Linux (both X11 and Wayland), macOS, and Windows.
 The utility reads the screen, calculates the average color of different screen segments, and sends this data over a serial connection to control an LED strip behind an ESP8266 that runs [light_frame_receiver](https://github.com/stephanballer/light_frame_receiver).

 ## Features